The Broken Shaker Kumquat South Side

 Cocktail Miami

-So much of South Beach is about style over substance, but thanks to The Sydell Group and seasoned bartenders Elad Zvi and Gabriel Orta from Bar Lab, a small pocket of the island has become a care-free cocktail getaway.
-Broken Shaker resides behind the Freehand Miami Hostel, a surprisingly inviting Art Deco property with brick-lined paths, lounge chair-framed pool, and plant-lined yard with ping pong table, oversized Jenga board, and the occasional live reggae performance.
+So much of South Beach is about style over substance, or at least that’s the reputation.
+However, thanks to The Sydell Group and seasoned bartenders Elad Zvi and Gabriel Orta from Bar Lab, a small pocket of the island has become a care-free getaway with destination cocktails.
+Broken Shaker resides behind the Freehand Miami Hostel, a relatively surprising location for a trendy bar.
+This inviting Art Deco property incorporates brick-lined paths, a lounge chair-framed pool, and plant-lined yard.
+Supplementary entertainment includes a ping pong table, oversized Jenga board, and the occasional live reggae performance.
 Zvi and Orta have populated Broken Shaker’s bar with shelves of house-made bitters, tinctures and syrups that draw on seasonal, global flavors.

 My drink of choice didn’t rely on alchemy.
 Instead, it was a play on the South Side cocktail, named for Chicago’s South Side.
-However, in this case, Kumquat South Side ($11) incorporated tart Florida kumquats, “a touch” of sweet citrus, shaken with a base of Bombay dry gin.
-Garnishes consisted of aromatic kumquat and chocolate mint, served tall, on a sizable bed of ice.
-Sitting poolside in Miami’s warm winter air, this was a seriously refreshing drink.
+However, in this case, Kumquat South Side ($11) showcased tart Florida kumquats, “a touch” of sweet citrus, shaken with a base of Bombay dry gin.
+Garnishes consisted of aromatic kumquat and chocolate mint, served tall over a sizable bed of ice.
+Sitting poolside in Miami’s warm winter air, Kumquat South Side proved to be a seriously refreshing drink.

 Tags: